SACGF/variantgrid_docs/settings/user_settings.md

 ## Node counts

 These are how the node counts are set when an analysis is created.
-You can always adjust each analyis's node counts via analysis settings.
+You can always adjust each analysis node counts via analysis settings.

 ## User Settings